Sticta brevior: Taxonomy

-The lichen was formally described as a new species in by lichenologists Bibiana Moncada and Robert Lücking.
-The type specimen was collected from the Vereda La Candelaria (La Plata, Huila) at an altitude of 2300 m.
+The lichen was formally described as a new species in 2013 by the lichenologists Bibiana Moncada and Robert Lücking.
+The type specimen was collected from the Vereda La Candelaria (La Plata, Huila) at an elevation of 2300 m.

 In a time-calibrated chronogram of the phylogeny of the genus Sticta, Sticta brevior was most closely related to S. isidokunthii and a clade containing S. impressula, S. galowayana, and S. phyllidokunthii.
 Sticta pseudoimpressula, described as new to science from Bolivia in 2022, is also closely related.